D/o Prasad Rao: Kanabadutaledu

 D/o Prasad Rao: Kanabadutaledu is a 2025 Indian Telugu-language suspense thriller streaming television series.
 Directed by Poluru Krishna and produced by South Indian Screens, the series stars Rajeev Kanakala as Prasad Rao, Udaya Bhanu in a key role, and Vasanthika as Swathi.

 Story

 The series follows Prasad Rao, a father driven to uncover the truth behind his daughter Swathi's sudden disappearance.
 His search leads him into a maze of buried secrets and personal betrayals that shake the foundations of family and friendship.
-Blending emotional drama with elements of suspense, the narrative delves into how love, grief, and deception become entangled within ordinary lives.